01. Doctor Overview

 Dr. Daniel M. Tuvin is a surgical oncologist at Sanford Health in Fargo, North Dakota.
 Dr. Tuvin specializes in complex general surgical oncology and peritoneal surface malignancies, with experience treating and diagnosing peritoneal mesothelioma.

-Dr. Tuvin provides patients with the most up-to-date treatment options to provide the best outcomes.
+Dr. Tuvin provides patients with the most up-to-date treatment options for mesothelioma cancer to provide the best outcomes.
 He has extensive experience with hyperthermic intraperitoneal chemotherapy (HIPEC), as well as various cytoreductive surgery procedures.
 He typically treats patients with a personalized, multimodal approach, combining surgery and other treatments to improve efficacy and prolong survival.

 02. Fast Facts